2022 Formula Regional Asian Championship: Teams and drivers

-Race calendar and results
+Race calendar

 The first proposal for the race calendar was announced on 21 September 2021.
 As the COVID-19 pandemic meant that most parts of Asia still were under heavy restrictions, the calendar only consisted of races in the United Arab Emirates for the second year in a row.

+Race results

 Season report

 The season started off at Yas Marina Circuit in Abu Dhabi, with Sebastian Montoya and Gabriele Mini sharing poles in qualifying.
 Montoya won the opening race, while multiple collisions behind him forced the race to end under the safety car.
 The second race was won by Gabriel Bortoleto, his maiden win in the FR category, remaining largely unchallenged as his biggest on-track rival, Isack Hadjar, retired halfway through the race.
 Race three saw a big crash at the start as Cem Bölükbaşı stalled on the grid and was hit by two other drivers, a collision heavy enough that the lengthy subsequent repairs on his car saw him withdraw from the championship.
 Gabriele Mini won the race, followed home by Jak Crawford and Hadjar.
 At the end of the first round, Mini led the standings by three points over Arthur Leclerc, with Montoya in third.

 As the championship headed into its three-round Dubai leg, Montoya took pole again, this time sharing the achievement with Hadrien David.
 The latter overtook the former on lap three of the first race and then led home in a race where championship leader Mini had to retire late on due to a mechanical failure.
 The reverse-grid race two not only gave Leclerc his first win of the season as he passed polesitter Pierre-Louis Chovet, he also took the points lead to which he held on until the very end.
 Hadrien David won again in the third race of the weekend, his last race of the season as the Frenchman left the championship following round two.
 Poor results meant Mini dropped out of the championship top three, while leader Leclerc was nine and twelve points clear respectively of French duo David and Hadjar.

 The circuit configuration was changed for the fourth round, but Montoya still prevailed in qualifying, accompanied by Dilano van 't Hoff.
 Montoya converted his race one pole into a win once again, heading a Mumbai Falcons 1-2-3 in a red-flagged race due to Francesco Braschi's engine blowing up halfway through.
 In race two, Dino Beganovic overtook four cars at the start and three more later to win from eighth place on the grid.
 Van 't Hoff wasn't able to hold on to his pole position, relinquishing the lead of the race to Pepe Martí, who was then overtaken for the win by Leclerc.
 The Monegasque now had a 35-point advantage over second-placed Martí, with Montoya in third, a further four points behind.